How Local Are You? Bisbee Block Party

 On Saturday, September 15th Local First Arizona and sponsor Subway Underground will be hosting a Local Block Party on Subway Street in Old Bisbee.
 Here you can find all the information on banking local, eating local, shopping local, donating local, and drinking local.
 We want to make it as fun and easy as possible to experience all the things your local community has to offer.

-The morning will start with yoga taught by a local instructor, and continue throughout the day with informational booths and family fun events to find out how you can support your community and economy.
-The night will end with music by local band Whiskey Lickers and include tastings from Cochise County breweries and wineries.
+The morning will start with a fitness class taught by a local instructor, and continue throughout the day with informational booths and family fun events to find out how you can support your community and economy.
+The night will end with music by local band Whiskey Lickers and include tastings from Tombstone Brewery and other Arizona spirits.
 Be sure to check out some of the local shops on Subway Street while you're there, such as the sassy boutique Tumbleweed Gypsy or the counter-culture shop Black Sheep Imports.